-Involuntary psychiatric treatment is on occasion needed to ensure the safety of the public or the care and protection of patients.
+Involuntary psychiatric treatment is on occasion needed to ensure the safety of the patient or the safety of the community.
 The legal doctrines of police power and of parens patriae (i.e., the state as parent) have provided the customary rationale for involuntary treatment.
-Involuntary treatment may involve interventions such as psychiatric hospitalization, court-ordered outpatient treatment, and/or treatment with psychiatric medications.
+Involuntary treatment may involve interventions such as psychiatric hospitalization, court- ordered outpatient treatment, and/or treatment with psychiatric medications.

 Enforced treatment contains an inherent ethical tension among several values: respecting the individual's autonomy, providing care for that individual, and protecting the community.
 To exercise this coercion while balancing these competing values calls for great sensitivity on the part of the psychiatrist.
 When involuntary treatment is imposed, it should ensure the least restrictive clinically appropriate alternative and, to the extent possible, respect the informed consent process and the patient's decision-making capacity.
-Several specific issues requiring particular ethical attention include the commitment of children by parents or guardians, and patients committed to outpatient treatment in the community.
+With any involuntary treatment special attention should be paid to avoiding bias and discrimination.